bacek97/bacek97/README.md

 ## Projects

 **[PDF Splitter](https://github.com/bacek97/pdf_splitter_by_blanks) + [ConverterBot](https://t.me/convert2pdf_pwrd_by_msoffice_bot)**
-*A tool that splits PDF files at blank pages automatically.*
+*Bash, PowerShell.*

 * Built with Bash for fast and lightweight PDF processing.
 * Detects blank pages to automate splitting.

 **[VisaDaysCalculator]()**
-*An online calculator for visa requirements for all countries.*
+*TypeScript, React Native.*

-* Developed using TypeScript for a responsive and reliable interface.
+* An online calculator for visa requirements for all countries.
 * Provides accurate visa info based on user nationality and destination.

 **[Film.TV]()**
-*An online movie filtering platform with advanced search functionality.*
+*TypeScript, Vue.*

-* Built with TypeScript for a robust frontend experience.
+* An online movie filtering platform with advanced search functionality.
 * Implemented efficient search and filtering for quick access to movies.

-**[AmNyamAPI]()** *A mobile app that reads product ingredients using barcodes.*
+**[AmNyamAPI]()** *TypeScript, NestJS, Hasura, GraphQL.*

-* Built with TypeScript and React Native for cross-platform support.
+* Search for stores offering the lowest price on goods.
-* Integrated barcode scanning and text-to-speech functionality.
+* Subscription to product price updates.

 ## Experience
 **Startup for logistics** *March 2024 – June 2025 | 1 year 3 months*
 * Position: FullStack Developer, remote, in a team of 2 members
-* Responsibilities: Researching, designing, developing the whole project in JS
+* Responsibilities: Research, design, development of the whole project in JS

 **Inango** *Kazakhstan | November 2022 – February 2024 | 1 year 3 months*
 * Position: Software Engineer (embedded/backend), remote, in a team of 10 members